Los Angeles Medicare Fraud Attorneys

 - Inadequate supervision

-Our criminal defense attorneys at Werksman Jackson & Quinn LLP are nationally recognized for winning tough cases against federal prosecutors.
+Our Los Angeles medicare fraud defense lawyers at Werksman Jackson & Quinn LLP are nationally recognized for winning tough cases against federal prosecutors.
 We don’t back down to anybody.

 Our team will investigate the charges against you and provide skilled counsel to help you get a favorable outcome.